COVID-19 Vaccine Information

 Hilliard Pediatrics' Vaccine Availability

-Moderna - Approved for ages 6 months of age and older.
-Our office is only carrying the pediatric dose (age 6 months - 5 years) at this time.
-For more information on the Moderna COVID-19 vaccines, please read the patient fact sheets below or visit their website at: https://eua.modernatx.com/covid19vaccine-eua/recipients/
+Pfizer - Approved for 6 months of age and older.
+Our office is NOT carrying the Pfizer vaccine, only Moderna.
+For more information about Pfizer's COVID-19 vaccines, please read the patient fact sheets listed below by formulation or visit their website at https://www.covidvaxoption.com/.

-- 6 months - 4 years of age - A 3-dose primary series is authorized for Emergency Use in individuals 6 months through 4 years of age.
+• 6 months - 4 years of age - A 3-dose series is authorized for Emergency Use in individuals 6 months through 4 years of age.
 The initial 2 doses are administered at least 3 weeks apart followed by a third dose administered at least 8 weeks after the second dose.
-Our office is not carrying this vaccine at this time, but you can receive this vaccine through Nationwide Children's Hospital.
+Children in this age range are not authorized to mix and match between Pfizer and Moderna.
+Our office is not planning to carry the Pfizer vaccine at this time.
 Pfizer Patient Fact Sheet 6 months - 4 years of age

 V-safe After Vaccination Health Checker